Is this a Prime Time To acquire Hudson Technologies Inc. (HDSN) stock - The Dwinnex

 Ratios:

-We take a closer look at HDSN’s different ratios to gain a better understanding of the stock.
-It provided that stocks Price–to–Cash (P/C) ratio for the trailing twelve months (TTM) is standing at 21.60 whereas its Price-to-Free Cash Flow (P/FCF) for the term is 11.52.
+Our goal is to gain a better understanding of HDSN by taking a closer look at its different ratios.
+It provided that stocks Price–to–Cash (P/C) ratio for the trailing twelve months (TTM) is standing at 23.41 whereas its Price-to-Free Cash Flow (P/FCF) for the term is 12.49.
 For the most recent quarter (mrq), Quick Ratio is recorded 1.30 and its Current Ratio is at 3.40.
 In the meantime, Its Debt-to-Equity ratio is 0.60 whereas as Long-Term Debt/Eq ratio is at 0.57.

 Upgrades & Downgrades